 The church can and should be the means by which the problem of racism is solved.
 The church, using Scripture to deal with the hearts of people, can be the most effective agent of change in dealing with modern-day racism.
-As Dr. Charles Ware, president of the multi-ethnic Crossroads Bible College in Indiana, USA, told AiG: “We were created as one, divided by sin, and reunited by One-Jesus Christ, who makes peace between us.”
+As Dr. Charles Ware, Executive Director of Grace Relations and Special Assistant to the President of The College of Biblical Studies, told AiG: “We were created as one, divided by sin, and reunited by One-Jesus Christ, who makes peace between us.”

 * We prefer to use the term “people groups” as opposed to “races.”
 Saying that there are many “races” suggests that there is no common ancestor for all people, when the Bible clearly teaches in Acts 17 that we are all of “one blood” (going back to the first couple, Adam and Eve).

 The idea of unrelated, separate “races” is an evolutionary notion, one that increased in popularity in the last half of the 1800s and all through the 1900s.
 Many racists have even argued that darker-skinned people are less evolved than other races, and are, therefore, inclined to produce less-civilized societies than, for example, the lighter-skinned Europeans.
 Return to text.